krwes/fit-php/README.md

 A PHP class to encode and decode Garmin .FIT files, based on the FIT SDK.
 The FIT SDK can be found at: http://www.thisisant.com/resources/fit

-This module will help you read and write binary .FIT files.
-FIT is the standard format

 Example